Diseases Of The Arteries Veins And Lymphatic System Short Answers

 Answer:

-Pulmonary embolism Definition: Pulmonary embolism is the most common and fatal form of venous thromboembolism in which there is occlusion of the pulmonary arterial tree by thrombotic emboli.
+Pulmonary Embolism Definition: Pulmonary embolism is the most common and fatal form of venous thromboembolism in which there is occlusion of the pulmonary arterial tree by thrombotic emboli.

-Etiology:
+Pulmonary Embolism Etiology:

-• Varicosities in superifical veins of legs.
+• Varicosities in superficial veins of legs.

-Pulmonary embolism Complication:
+Pulmonary Embolism Complication:

 • Acute corpulmonale